Author: Bendix Anderson

 - In Its Second Year, Crowdfunding Festival Doubles Down

-Published on May 15, 2014 in Market Trends
+Published on May 15, 2014 in Economy, Market & Trends

 Jacksonville's One Spark Festival more than doubled the number of attendees from last year and is planning a sister festival in Europe this fall.